 This Help File Page was issued on 09/30/2017

-❑The MKMSCS Central Station Monitoring Module provides for Alarm Signal Processing and several monitoring associated processes and procedures.
+❑The MKMSCS Central Station Monitoring Module provides automated Alarm Signal Processing and many other monitoring related features and functions.

 •Before you attempt to use the MKMSCS Central Station Monitoring Module, ensure that you have completed the following: